-For the ones who were there, sadly missed out or heard about it.
-Check out this recap of our ‘B2B Elements of Value’ event.
-We were very pleased to welcome Laurens-Jan Olsthoorn (partner at Bain & Company’s Amsterdam office) and Seonad Lindsay (global marketing director at DELMIA Quintiq, part of Dassault Systèmes) to the stage on September 25th.
+We were very pleased to welcome Laurens-Jan Olsthoorn (partner at Bain & Company’s Amsterdam office) and Seonad Lindsay (global marketing director at DELMIA Quintiq, part of Dassault Systèmes) to take the stage on September 25th.
 They talked about the importance of getting feedback from your customers – both quantitative and qualitative – and being able to leverage it by implementing (small) improvements, continuously and fast.
 A quick summary of this smart and cosy night.

 The more the better?